 - Combine with visualization: Engaging visual cortex alongside auditory processing amplifies effects

-- Track your progress: Journaling reinforces neural changes and provides evidence of transformation
+- Track your progress: Journaling reinforces neural changes and provides evidence of progress over time